-It’s a known thing that each of these products have the capabilities to connect to external data sources, but, having said that, Tableau has the capability to connect to more data sources than that of Tibco Spotfire.
+It’s a known thing that each of these products has the capabilities to connect to external data sources, but, having said that, Tableau has the capability to connect to more data sources than that of Tibco Spotfire.
 Spotfire has the ability to integrate data sets of different formats while connecting to an external data source – this isn’t something that Tableau can’t handle.
-Let us now take a look at the offerings from the products standpoint as well:
+Let us now take a look at the offerings from the standpoint of the products as well:

 - Users can manipulate and visualize on larger data sets

 - Has the ability to connect to over 40+ data sources ranging from Microsoft Excel to Hadoop clusters, thus putting customers in a comfortable position in creating the reports of their requirement.